Welcome to

 Our major research items are as follows;

-(1) Comparative analysis between Asian countries and Japan regarding agricultural and rural
+(1) Comparative analysis between Asian countries and Japan regarding agricultural and rural development policy,

 (2) Economic development and its impact on factor markets in rural areas of developing Asia,